-- Difficulty working on more than one thing at a time
+- Difficulty working on more than one item at a time

-Poor organization can also be a symptom of cognitive fatigue after brain injury.
-Cognitive fatigue means your brain does not have the energy needed to function efficiently.
+Poor organization may also be a symptom of cognitive fatigue after brain injury.
+Cognitive fatigue refers to your brain not having the energy needed to function efficiently.

 Fortunately, there are ways to improve your organizational skills.

 How to Improve Organization Skills After Brain Injury

 Improved organizational skills may provide a greater sense of control over your life.
 This may reduce stress and depression, which are common problems after a brain injury.

 The following are ways to become more organized after TBI.